ouster/PDODblibBundle/README.md

     'dbname' => '<yourDBname>',
     'host' => '<your SQL server instance host anme>', 'dsn' => '{SQLServerMSODBC}',
-    //'odbcdriver' => '/usr/lib/php5/20100525/libmsodbcsql.so',
+    //'odbcdriver' => '/opt/microsoft/msodbcsql/lib64/libmsodbcsql-11.0.so.2270.0',
+    'odbcdriver' => '{ODBCDriver11forSQLServer}',
     'charset' => 'utf8',
     'user' => '<your username>',
     'password' => '<your password>', PDO::ATTR_PERSISTENT => true,
   ],
 ]);

-// note you can pass in the full path/filename of your odbc driver .so library and it will by-pass the odbc confguration

 ```

+_Note_
+*You can pass in the full path/filename of your odbc driver .so library and it will by-pass the odbc configuration
+*I've modified PDOlibBundle Driver class to create SQL Server style connection string
+*odbcdriver is passed to the Driver parameter, and is separate to the usual PDO param driver.
+Avoid using this as will
+not be found in the Driver Map!

 *INFO - I've not done this!*